Road Trip from Bangkok to Phuket

 Because of it’s popularity, there are many accommodation options in that area.
 If you want to continue to stay off the beaten path and you enjoy camping, Khao Lak – Lam Ru National Park has tent sites on the side of the mountain overlooking the Andaman Sea.

-When you arrive at the national park, it’s time for a hike!
-You must enter the national park and pay the entrance fee.
-Then park and head down the path to the hiking trail.
 The hiking trail will take you a beautiful, secluded beach.
 It is also the trail that takes you to the campsites and then it continues on the trail through the jungle.
-The trail is not difficult to the campground, but if you want to continue on the trail gets a bit more ‘wild’.
+The trail is not difficult to the campground, but if you want to continue on to the beach, the trail gets a bit more ‘wild’ as you can see in the picture below.

 The trail is a little over 1 kilometer, but because it is just a trail cut out of the woods and not a path, it is more difficult for kids to walk on.
 It took our kids about 45 minutes (ages 5-12).